 Frequently Asked Questions

 I have heard that I can now change electric suppliers.
-Can I do this?
+What do I need to know?

-The Winter Moratorium is the time period from November 1 through May 1 when customers who are deemed a "hardship case" (because of income or illness) can not have their utility service terminated if they lack the financial ability to pay their entire bill for gas or electric service.
-The customer is required to apply to the company with proof of hardship, at which time if the requirements are met, the customer's account is put into protected status.
+The Winter Protection Program – also referred to as the Winter Moratorium – is the time period from November 1 through May 1 when customers who qualify for hardship protection (because of income or illness) may not have their utility service terminated if they are unable to pay their entire bill for gas or electric service.
+The customer is required to apply to the company with proof of hardship, at which time if the requirements are met, the customer's account is put into protected status and the customer must enter into a payment arrangement with the utility.

 What are the rules for shutoffs of gas, electric, water and telephone service?